Site Search:

 32. What if the case gets complicated?

-If you and your spouse have custody disputes, if you are married and paternity of any of the children is in question, if you want support (alimony) or if there is any marital property which hasn't already been satisfactorily divided, you are advised to hire an attorney to represent you.
+If you and your spouse have custody disputes, if you are married and paternity of any of the children is in question, if you want support (alimony) or if there is any marital property which hasn't already been satisfactorily divided, it is a good idea to get an attorney to represent you.
 If the case is complicated, you do not know how to proceed, or you are unsure how to proceed, consult an attorney to protect your interests.